-If you are unsure about whether you have a debt you can contact your closest Centrelink member centre or call Centrelink's debt recovery line on 1800 076 072.
+If you are unsure about whether you have a debt you can contact your closest member centre or call Centrelink's debt recovery line on 1800 076 072.

-The other option is that you can request a Statement of Debt via myGov, or by phone.
+You can request a Statement of Debt via myGov, or by phone.
 Their statement should show details about your debt(s) for the last 5 years, including:

-- the total outstanding debt amount;
+- the total outstanding debt amount

-- the date raised or notified;
+- the date raised or notified

-- debt repayments, including garnisheed amounts, repayment reversals and refunds;
+- debt repayments, including garnisheed amounts, repayment reversals and refunds

-- any changes to the debt amount, and amounts waived; and
+- any changes to the debt amount, and amounts waived

 - any periods recovery was paused.

-You can request multiple Statements of Debt if your debt(s) goes back more than 5 years.
+You can request multiple Statements of Debt if your debt(s) go back more than 5 years.
 You can also request a copy of the original debt notice(s).
+Information about how to get a Statement of Debt is available on the Services Australia website - here.